How to Build a Harmonic Minor Scale

 Hopefully you are now more confident with your Harmonic Minor scales.
 As mentioned earlier – this scale is very common and you are sure to be using it regularly as a musician!

-Tip: practice playing a harmonic minor scale from random note and see how long it takes you to figure it out.
+Tip: practice playing a harmonic minor scale from a random note and see how long it takes you to figure it out.
 The more you do it, the easier it gets!

 Just fill out our quick trial lesson form and wait to hear from us within 1-2 business days.
 If you like your trial lesson, you can sign up for regular lessons with us!
 Our lessons are available online (Zoom or Skype) as well as in-person if you live close to our location.
 Start learning your favorite instrument with one of our amazing teachers today!